drawjk705/us-libraries/README.md

 # us-pls

-A client to pull and query data from Public Libraries Survey.
+A client to pull and query data from the Public Libraries Survey.

 <!--ts-->